dgrapov/devium/README.md

  A GUI for interactive plotting and analysis of multivariate data.

  Including:
- GUI using RGtk2 toolkit implemented with gWidgests Dynamic plotting - base and ggplot2
+ GUI using RGtk2 toolkit implemented with gWidgests \n Dynamic plotting - base and ggplot2
  Linked brushing of multiple plots -  iplots
  Network construction - RCytoscape